Ahmed-Hodhod/Migrating-Multi-tier-WebApp-To-AWS-Using-LiftAndShfit-Strategy/Walkthrough-on-multi-tier-app-migration-process-to-aws.md

 ## Conclusion

-Lift and Shift strategy is the not the best way to migrate to the cloud.Cloud providers such as AWS provide lots of tools that could help the businesses to operate faster without sharp costs or the burdening management or the provisioned resources.
+Lift and Shift strategy is the not the best way to migrate to the cloud.
+Cloud providers such as AWS provide lots of tools that could help the businesses to operate faster without heavy costs or the burdening management of the provisioned resources.